GBernard314/cronogram/README.md

 <br />

 3. You need to install Python dependencies.
-    In a Terminal write :
+    In a terminal write :

     ```bash
     pip3 install telegram-send